utk-cs340-fall22/students/bbogale.md

 On the other hand, one of my favourite hobbies is reading fanfictions of my most beloved stories.
 I enjoy how people manipulate the source material and add their own twist to them.
 Weirdly enough, i enjoy when fanfictions add a very dark twists to otherwise tender stories and vise versa.
-If you ever find yourself curious how a certain story might have gone or how other have interpreted them be sure to check out this [page](https://www.fanfiction.net).
+If you ever find yourself curious how a certain story might have gone or how others have interpreted them be sure to check out this [page](https://www.fanfiction.net).

+## Computer Languages/Frameworks
+C++/C, Some Python, Unity